sprout-laravel/docs/configuration.md

 ],
 ```

-This option allows you to set the default tenancy,
-provider and resolver that will be used in several places if one wasn't explicitly provided.
+There are lots of different ways to interact with [tenancies](#), [tenant providers](#), and [identity resolvers](#)
+within Sprout, and this is where you can tell it, which to use by default, when none are specified.
+Remember that if you change the name of one of these, you'll need to update the `defaults` section to reflect that.
+Most of you will only be dealing with one tenancy, provider, and resolver, and here is where they'll be set.

 ### Tenancies

+The next option within the [multitenancy configuration](#multitenancy-configuration) config, is `multitenancy.
+tenancies`, which lets
-The next open is `tenancies`, which lets you configure the different [tenancies][1] that your application
+you define the different tenancies that your application supports, again, similar to `auth.guards`.
-has.
-For most applications, you'll only have one type of tenant, so you'll only have one tenancy.

 ```php
 'tenancies' => [